Tutorials Logic, IN info@tutorialslogic.com

 }

-Pure vs Impure Pipes
+Pure and Impure Pipes

 By default, Angular pipes are pure.
 A pure pipe runs only when Angular detects that the input reference has changed.
 This makes pure pipes efficient and suitable for most formatting needs.
 An impure pipe, on the other hand, runs on every change detection cycle.
 That makes impure pipes more flexible, but also more expensive.